almostearthling/when-command/share/doc/when-command/PACKAGE.md

 ```
 $ cd <when-source-tree>
-$ python3 setup.py --command-packages=stdeb.command debianize
 $ python3 setup.py --command-packages=stdeb.command bdist_deb
 ```

-The first is preparatory, while the second actually builds a `.deb` file.
-However this is not the `.deb` file we are looking for: we are more interested in the tarball byproduct that is created in the top directory of the source tree.
-The generated `.deb` file is suitable for Python libraries (namely *packages*) and would install both the applet and data in the wrong places.
+The `python3 setup.py --command-packages=stdeb.command bdist_deb` actually builds a `.deb` file.
+However this is not the `.deb` file we are looking for: we are more interested in the tarball byproduct that is created in the top directory of the source tree for the moment being, to gain some more control over package creation.

 ### 2. Create a packaging directory